 Puppy Preschool is a must for all owners looking to give their puppy the very best start in life and the opportunity to grow into a well behaved, sociable dog.
-Classes are designed for puppies between 6 to 12 weeks of age, as it is much easier to teach a puppy the correct behaviour at this young age than it is to correct bad behaviour later in life.
+Classes are designed for puppies between 6 to 12 weeks of age, as this is the critical learning stage when puppies gain important socialisation skills and learn the basics of being a good dog!

 For The Best Start In Life

 Why Puppy Preschool?